-Sabrent’s 256GB Rocket NVMe SSD is down to just £40 today
+Sabrent’s 256GB Rocket NVMe SSD is down to just £40 / $45 today

 If Monday’s SSD deal on the 1TB version of WD’s superb Blue SN550 wasn’t enough for you this week, then you’ll be pleased to hear there are more SSD deals to be had on a couple of fan favourite Sabrent drives today, with both the 256GB and 512GB models down to just £40 and £64 respectively over at Amazon UK.
 Those are all-time low prices for Sabrent’s popular NVMe SSDs, with savings of up to £24 compared to their normal prices.
+Plus, it’s also on sale at Newegg today, too.
+Deals for everyone!

 Indeed, while I haven’t tested Sabrent’s Rocket SSD myself yet, our friends at Digital Foundry list it as one of their favourite SSDs for gaming, calling it a strong alternative to the also very good Adata XPG SX8200 Pro.